 There have always been lines at the Louvre, but the wait has become especially long because of security measures that were brought in recent years.

 It is recommended not to come to visit the Louvre with luggage, suitcases, or bulky bags.
-First of all, the security check will take longer, and once you are inside, you will have to leave it in the museum’s free lockers under the pyramid.
+First of all, the security check will take longer, and once you are inside, you will have to leave it in the museum’s free lockers under the pyramid (sometimes there’s a line also here).

 C- Buy your Louvre Skip-the-Line Tickets Online in Advance

-When you buy the Louvre skip-the-line tickets online, you choose a specific date and time slot, ensuring a quick entry to the museum in less than 30 minutes.
+When you buy your Louvre skip-the-line tickets online, you choose a specific date and time slot, ensuring a quick entry to the museum (the Louvre line wait time should be less than 30 minutes).

 Visitors with these Louvre tickets skip-the-line enter the museum via a special line at the Glass Pyramid (green line).